Sintexer/learning-path/01 - AWS/AWS Storage/AWS EC2 Instance store.md

 [[EC2]] instance store provides temporary [[AWS Block Storage|block-level storage]] for an instance.
 This storage is located on disks that are *physically attached to the host computer*.
 This ties the **lifecycle of the data to the lifecycle of the EC2 instance**.
+Instance store cost is also already included into EC2 price, so you might save some many by using only Instance store without [[AWS EBS]] in some cases.

 > **If you delete the instance, the instance store is also deleted.
 Because of this, instance store is considered ephemeral storage**.